St Christopher's Cathedral, Manuka: History

 St Christopher's was built as the first parish church in Canberra by the first priest, Father Patrick Haydon, although the beginnings of Catholic life in the district go back to 1862 when the Diocese of Goulburn was erected.
 The parish was originally part of St Gregory's Parish, Queanbeyan, until 1912.
 Following the erection of the Diocese of Wagga Wagga in 1918, the parish was transferred to the Diocese of Goulburn.

 A foundation stone was laid by Archbishop Kelly in 1927 for a church and school.
 The following year St Christopher's became an independent parish with the first classes taught in the adjacent school, and the open day attended by the Prime Minister, Bruce.
 Father Patrick Haydon was appointed as parish priest of the new St Christopher's Parish at Manuka in 1928.
-In 1930 a large cathedral was proposed for the site behind Regatta Point, but economic circumstances and World War II made this impractical.
 A foundation stone for the cathedral was laid in 1938 by Archbishop of Sydney Gilroy in a ceremony which included Joseph Lyons and James Scullin.
 The choice of St Christopher as patron saint was selected on the basis that Canberra would be a place to which many travellers would come.
 In the presence of Robert Menzies, the Apostolic Delegate, Archbishop Panico, opened the parish church in 1939.

 Haydon oversaw the building of a convent and school, opened in 1928, and the first stage of St Christopher's Cathedral which was completed in 1939.
-The Catholic community had intended to build a full cathedral on Commonwealth Avenue but their plans were never realised as the Great Depression took away the ability to raise funds for the project and the impetus was never regained.
+The Catholic community had intended to build a full cathedral on a site reserved for the purpose at Commonwealth Avenue near Regatta Point, but this plan was never realised as the Great Depression took away the church's ability to raise funds for the project and the impetus was never regained.